schematical/sogotp_game/README.md

 ###User feedback group:
 +X Custoemrs
 If you, one of your cofounders, or one of your mentors is a marketer get an additional +X customers

+##Super Advanced Rules:
+Experemental crazy rules, try at your own risk
+###Consulting:
+If another player needs the talents your player has they may barter with you.
+They will have the skill set they need to preform the task but you may not role this turn.
+As for what to barter: That is up to you, be creative.
+If drinking beer while playing this game I suggest you barter for who buys the next round.